engmohamed374/DDR_Computed_Torque_Control/README.md

 ![CTC](https://github.com/engmohamed374/RRR_Computed_Torque_Control-CTC-/blob/main/CTC.png "CTC")

-For the system here, the controlled variable is the velocity of the wheels not the angle.
+For the system here, the controlled variables are the velocities of the wheels not the angles.
 Consequently, the scheme above had been modulated to suit this changes as shown in the figure below.

 ![CTC_WMR](https://github.com/engmohamed374/DDR_Computed_Torque_Control/blob/main/CTC_WMR.png "CTC_WMR")